Hi, I’m Skyler and I own Redemption Dog Training in Aztec, New Mexico.

 Whether it’s with aggression, fear, obedience, or just boredom, I am here to help you.

-In case you were wondering, Coconut is still with us today.
+In case you were wondering, Coconut passed on April 4, 2026.